What are interest limitation rules, and what do they mean?

 The EU Anti-Tax Avoidance Directive (“ATAD”) requires European Union Member States to implement a fixed ratio rule.
 This limits the ability of entities to deduct net borrowing costs in a given year to a maximum of 30% of EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation).

 EBITDA is used as a guide to the ability of an entity to meet its obligations to pay interest.
 It is also a measure of earnings often used by lenders in deciding how much interest expense an entity can reasonably afford to bear.

-Ireland is set to implement the rule from 1 January 2022, with legislation expected in the Finance Bill 2021.
+Ireland has implemented the rule for accounting periods beginning on /after 1 January 2022 via the Finance Act 2021.
 The rule is an important and significant change in Irish tax law.
 Financial services businesses need to consider how it will impact their operations.

 The fixed ratio rule only limits an entity’s net interest deductions – interest expense in excess of interest income.
 Some multinational groups raise third-party debt centrally in one of their entities considering non-tax factors such as credit rating, currency, and access to capital markets.
 These funds can then be lent onward to an operating company in the group to fund its activities.
 The fixed ratio rule is not designed to restrict this and there are two “group ratios” in the rules which could mitigate the impact in certain cases.
-These provide a measure of relief by allowing a higher interest deduction to an individual taxpayer with reference to the position of the wider accounting group.
+These provide a measure of relief by allowing a higher interest deduction to an individual taxpayer by reference to the position of the wider accounting group.

-We can also advise you on restructuring options that might become clear as the interest limitation rules are introduced, and their impact on any new structures or transactions that are currently in progress.
+EY has also been advising on the potential impact of the rules on new structures or transactions that are currently in progress.

-Contact us today to discuss how we can support you as the new rules become law.
+Contact us today to discuss how we can support your ILR requirements in 2022.